noureldien2021/Serverless-REST-API-with-DynamoDB-and-API-Gateway/README.md

 1. Amazon DynamoDB is a **fully managed NoSQL database** that provides fast and predictable performance.
 2. In this project, DynamoDB is used to **store metadata** about uploaded images (e.g., filename, size, timestamp).

+#### AWS IAM
+1. Amazon DynamoDB is a **fully managed NoSQL database** that provides fast and predictable performance.
+2. In this project, DynamoDB is used to **store metadata** about uploaded images (e.g., filename, size, timestamp).

+#### Amazon CloudWatch
+1. Amazon DynamoDB is a **fully managed NoSQL database** that provides fast and predictable performance.
+2. In this project, DynamoDB is used to **store metadata** about uploaded images (e.g., filename, size, timestamp).

+#### Amazon S3
+1. Amazon DynamoDB is a **fully managed NoSQL database** that provides fast and predictable performance.
+2. In this project, DynamoDB is used to **store metadata** about uploaded images (e.g., filename, size, timestamp).

 # WorkFlow
 1. Upload image to source S3 bucket.